thentnucyborg/MEA_toolbox/README.md

 Editing can be done using the Matlab App Designer to edit .mlapp files.

 # MCS Python support
 A Jupyter notebook and Python (PyDataTools) support from MCS can be found at the [MCS Datamanager](https://www.multichannelsystems.com/software/multi-channel-datamanager) page.
+PyDataTools is necassary for handling MCS HDF5 files in Python.